offsoc/ReplaceHexPatcher/tests/testing_EN.md

 8. v6 - improved v5 algorithm so that replacement patterns can be used of any length, rather than replacement patterns of the same length as search patterns.
 9. v7 is an improved v6 algorithm so that the search for the first byte of the search pattern is performed through an Array.indexOf()`, rather than manually iterating through the entire array.
 10. v8 - the search algorithm is the same as in v7, but the search + replace (rewrite) functions have been improved in the core and wildcards support has been added in both search and replacement patterns.
+11. v9 - improved v8 by adding search optimization when there are identical bytes or wildcards at the edges of the search pattern + fixed some bugs.

 Of course, the patcher script uses the fastest algorithm/strategy to find and replace bytes.
 At the moment it's v3.